Considerations and requirements

 Under deployment frequency, the status of a deployment is whether that deployment was completed — the changes of that deployment were applied to the target.
 This is the same status as the one that you'll see on the deployment history page.

-By contrast, a failure for the reliability endpoints is a failure where the deployment was completed successfully (i.e. changes were made to the org as expected), but the changes caused an issue in the Salesforce org, such that a fix was needed to get it to have the correct behaviour.
+By contrast, a failure for the reliability endpoints is a failure where the deployment was completed successfully (i.e. a change was made to the org as expected), but the changes caused an issue in the Salesforce org, such that a fix was needed to get it to have the correct behavior.
 So, when we talk about change failure rate and time to restore, we are not talking about whether the deployment failed, but instead whether the changes in the deployment were correct or whether they failed in some way.

 The Gearset Reporting API uses some heuristics to detect if it thinks some changes were a failure.
 These heuristics are as follows:

-Hotfix: if a pull request is merged directly into the production branch, then we denote it to be a hotfix.
-If a hotfix has been identified, then the API presumes that the previous deployment to production was a failure and we mark it as a failure, and the hotfix as the success/fix.
+• Hotfix: if a pull request is merged directly into the production branch, then we denote it to be a hotfix.
+If a hotfix has been identified, then the API presumes that the previous deployment to production was a failure.
+We mark it as a failure, and the hotfix as the success/fix.

 Using these heuristics, the Reporting API is able to identify failures for the purpose of measuring a team's change failure rate and time to restore.